 string.
 With LMR’s resources and experience we were able to mobilise a string of 13⅜” drill pipes from Oldenburg to site to run over the jammed string of drill pipes.
 The pipe was successfully freed and pilot drilling could continue.
 A repeat of this problem was avoided by mobilising additional personnel and moving from a 12/7 to a 24/7 schedule for the remainder of the project.

 One key aspect of the design requirements for such cable landfalls is a need to conform with minimum separations between drills which varies with the depth of the drill below ground level (the deeper the drill, the greater the separation).
 In order to ensure that these criteria had been met, geophysical surveys at the drill exit points were performed for each drill so the actual exit point was known and the as-built could be adjusted to reflect this data.
 This process worked well, was costeffective

 and avoided the need for diver works associated with more conventional measurements.
 The images that these surveys produced are shown in figure 4.

 The final duct installation was completed on 3rd June 2021 with the drilling process being a great success.
 NKT and the Client were both very satisfied with the results and the performance of the crew both in terms of managing the drilling works and the challenges presented by the COVID 19 protocols.
 No Covid infections were recorded amongst the crew despite a total of 34,000 manhours worked to date and a big thank you to all involved in this fantastic achievement.
-Once again, LMR’s
+Once again, LMR’s all news

 world-leading levels of experience, personnel and equipment contributed to the success of another challenging HDD Project.